2017 1

 2016 Bel-Air-Ouy - potent yet fruity, balanced, nicely structured, persistent aftertaste.
 91-92p.

-2016 Clos Badon - woody and a bit pushed on the palate, the potential is there but will it come together later on?
+2016 Clos Badon - woody and a bit pushed on the palate; the potential is there, but will it come together later?
 89p?

-2016 Virginie de Valandraud - black fruit and oak, strong, complex, splendid composure and long aftertaste 92p.
+2016 Virginie de Valandraud - black fruit and oak, intense, complex, splendid composure, and long aftertaste 92p.

-2016 L'Interdite de Valandraud - a parcel which hasn't INAO's permission to be included in Grand Vin.
-Similar in style to Valandraud, of course, but lighter, more elegant and less intense.
+2016 L'Interdite de Valandraud - a parcel that still needs INAO's permission to be included in Grand Vin.
+Similar in style to Valandraud, but lighter, more elegant, and less intense.
 92p.

 There was also an opportunity to taste wines from properties Jean-Luc's consulting:

-2016 Sansonnet was quite intense and complex, silky structure, splendid depth and a long fruity finish.
+2016 Sansonnet was intense and complex, with a silky structure, splendid depth, and a long fruity finish.
 Splendid effort.
 92p.

-2016 Moulin du Cadet from the owner of Sansonnet, which is a recent purchase (2015), was on the level with Sansonnet in quality and same style.
+2016 Moulin du Cadet from the owner of Sansonnet, a recent purchase (2015), was on the level with Sansonnet in quality and same style.
 92p.

 2016 Harmonie, also from Sansonnet's owner and recent purchase (2015), had slightly less intensity and depth.
 Gentle and with a great deal of finesse.
 91-92p.

-Corbin - Anabelle Cruse Bardinet continues to make great wines at the property, pretty ones with a lot of elegance, finesse and precision.
-She told me during primeur last year that the 2015 vintage was her best achievement yet, but I think she changed her opinion this year because 2016 here is an excellent thrill!
-A new cellar with vats for each parcel was ready for the 2016 harvest and allowed much more precise and personal vinification in that vintage.
+Corbin - Anabelle Cruse Bardinet continues to make great wines at the property, pretty ones with a lot of elegance, finesse, and precision.
+During primeur last year, she told me that the 2015 vintage was her best achievement yet, but I think she changed her opinion this year because 2016 here is an excellent thrill!
+A new cellar with vats for each parcel was ready for the 2016 harvest, allowing much more precise and personal vinification in that vintage.

-2015 was in vats waiting for bottling, so it tasted a bit tired and disjointed.
+2015 was in vats waiting for bottling, so it tasted tired and disjointed.
 N.R. understandably.

-2014 impressed once again with seductive sweetness and elegance, finesse and splendid acidity.
+2014 again impressed with seductive sweetness, elegance, finesse, and splendid acidity.
 Fresh and well-defined wine.
 92-93p.

 Clinet - very impressive 2016 here.
 70% new oak, Dense wine filled with blueberries and dark cherries, concentrated and complex, velvety texture, rich, long creamy finish.
 96+p.

-2016 La Papeterie (Montagne St.E) was an attractive, round, very fruity and tasty wine.
+2016 La Papeterie (Montagne St.E) was an attractive, round, fruity, tasty wine.
 Very enjoyable indeed.
 90p.

 2016 Domaine de Gachet (Lalande de Pomerol) offered sweet fruit, roundness, soft texture, and very attractive/seductive.
 90p.